Your Questions Answered

 Do you think that ocean pollution is getting worse?

-What are some fun facts about plastic waste?
+What are three surprising facts about plastic usage?

-Has Plastic Free Seas been successful in their work to combat this issue or have you failed at times?
+Has Plastic Free Seas been successful in their work to combat this issue?

-Since 2013, Plastic Free Seas has worked with over 180 schools and taught more than 70,000 students about this issue and the solutions.
+Since 2013, Plastic Free Seas has worked with over 300 schools and taught more than 110,000 students about this issue and the solutions.
 We have seen dozens of fantastic student activists take lead and have big positive impacts.
-Our campaign to stop microbeads was long and slow but the government is taking action.
+Our campaign to stop microbeads was long but very successful.
+The government took action by introducing legislation to stop microbeads being used in personal care products.
 We have also been involved with the Drink Without Waste initiative which will see legislation implemented on drink containers to ensure they get recycled.
 Our continued drive for all events to use reusable containers has seen success.